rossmintzer11/Cyber-Project1-DVWA-ELK/README.md

 # Using Azure to Create an Instance of DVWA and ELK
-Designed an Azure network with DVWA and ELK stack for penetration testing
+Azure network with DVWA and ELK stack for penetration testing

 ![Network Diagram](Network_Diagram/Cyber-Network-Diagram.png)